 How Adventurers and Entrepreneurs Dance: The Story of Tehran Travel Show

-What would be the outcome of an entrepreneur and a Guinness record holder adventurer? fun, hard work and impact.
-I’m writing this article because we have just finished organizing the first but not the last Tehran Travel Show event series, and I can wait but to share the whole experience and what I have learned from organizing the event.
+What would be the outcome of an entrepreneur and a Guinness record holder adventurer?
+Fun, hard work, and impact.
+I’m writing this article because we have just finished organizing the first but not the last Tehran Travel Show event series, and I can wait but to share the whole experience and what I have learned from hosting the event.
 What can an entrepreneur learn from working with an adventurer?
 What types of challenges might you face?
 And what was the purpose of organizing this event?

 But first, let me give you a bit more information about the event if you haven’t heard of already!